EugeneTheDuckovich/Dct-test-task/README.md

 User can find a currency that they are interested in using search by name of currency or its symbol.

 -Details page contains detailed data about particular currency, including name, id, symbol, price, market cap, price change over the last 24 hours in percents and trading volume over the last 24 hours in USD.
-This si done via /assets/{id} endpoint.
+This is done via /assets/{id} endpoint.
 This page also includes a lsit of exchanges where this currency may be bought and for what price, which is done with the help of /assets/{id}/markets endpoint.